luca-bassoricci/gitlab/doc/user/group/value_stream_analytics/index.md

 | Review    | The median time taken to review a merge request that has a closing issue pattern, between its creation and until it's merged. |
 | Staging   | The median time between merging a merge request that has a closing issue pattern until the very first deployment to a [production environment](#how-value-stream-analytics-identifies-the-production-environment).
 If there isn't a production environment, this is not tracked. |

-For information on how Value stream analytics calculates stage see our [Value stream analytics development guide](../../../development/value_stream_analytics.md)
+For information about how value stream analytics calculates each stage, see the [Value stream analytics development guide](../../../ee/development/value_stream_analytics.md).

 ### Example workflow